jsfix-ci/helpful-components/README.md

 -   padding - (Number/String, Optional) - The amount of padding to use on the left and right sides.
 -   align - (Boolean, Optional) - Center the content in the container.
 -   stretchChild - (Boolean, Optional) - Force the child element to fill the width of the container.
+-   containerClassName - (String, Optional) - The classname to use on the container element.

 ---